TIY-Austin-Front-End-Engineering/Curriculum/day-1/README.md

 }
 ```

 There are many different ways to specify what elements you want to style.
 We'll start with classes, which are the simplest.
 Class selections all start with a dot (.) followed by the name of the class.
 Class names must start with a letter, but can be followed by numbers, dashes and underscores.
+For example:

 ```
 .my-awesome-class {